NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/2_create_extension_spec_walkthrough.rst

 Pay particular attention to ``version``.
 If you make changes to your extension after the initial release, you should increase the numbers in your version number, so that you can keep track of what exact version of the extension was used for each file.
-We recommend using a :nwb-main:`semantic versioning approach <versioning_guidelines>`.
+We recommend using a :nwb-main:`semantic versioning approach <versioning-guidelines>`.

 Including types
 ~~~~~~~~~~~~~~~